sarisabban/Pose/README.md

 5. **Moderate**: Calculate DSSP for each amino acid
 6. **Hard**: SASA calculation for each amino acid
 7. **Hard**: Pocket and void calculation
-8. **Hard**: AMBER energy function or general input and structure Minimisation
+8. **Hard**: AMBER energy function or general input and structure Minimisation.